 Support for finalists

-If you are in your final year of study and haven't yet decided what to do after you complete your studies, don't worry, help is at hand.
-There is lots of information on this website and the Careers Network team is here to guide your career decision making and provide advice.
+If you have just completed your final year of study and need support with what to do next, don't worry, help is at hand.
+There is lots of key information on this web page, and elsewhere on our website, and the Careers Network team is here to provide expert careers advice and guidance.

 Researching your options